 Prerequisite(s): AS.280.101

-This course is composed of lectures on public policy and political issues that impact the arena of public health.
-With real-life examples of public health practice in Baltimore and around the country, this course will also expose students to the wide array of opportunities available to those pursuing a career in public health.
-Throughout the course a major effort will be made to expose students to the wide array of opportunities that are available to those pursuing a career in public health.
+This course is composed of lectures on issues that impact the arena of public health and public policy, viewed through a health equity lens.
+With real-life examples of public health and public policy issues and practices in Baltimore and around the country, this course will provide real-life experiences in the fields of public health and public policy.
+Throughout the course a major effort will also be made to expose students to the wide array of opportunities that are available to those pursuing a career in public health.

 Prerequisite(s): AS.280.101